 - Revocable funeral trust (RFT) can be dissolved at any time.
-It does not enjoy favorable tax exemption from being confiscated by Medicaid providers or nursing homes.
-If you want your medical care to be paid by the government, you will be subjected to Medicaid spend-down rules.
+It does not enjoy a favorable tax exemption from being confiscated by Medicaid providers or nursing homes.
+If you want your medical care to be paid for by the government, you will be subjected to Medicaid spend-down rules.

 There are other ways to pre-pay for your funeral, including:

-Burial insurance – If you’re not interested in setting up a funeral trust, you can purchase final expense or burial insurance from an insurance company to cover the cost of your funeral and final expenses.
+Burial insurance – If you’re not interested in setting up a funeral trust, you can purchase funeral insurance, final expense, or burial insurance from an insurance company to cover the cost of your funeral and final expenses.
 Your beneficiary will receive your death benefit payout and pay for your funeral services when you pass away.
 Unlike a funeral trust, your beneficiary can use the money in any way they see fit.

 Buying burial insurance is the best way to pre-pay for your final expenses.
 Think of it as a pre-paid funeral plan with additional benefits.
-It is similar to a pre-paid funeral plan in a way that it helps you pay your funeral expenses in advance…most of the time with 100% coverage from the very first day.
+It is similar to a pre-paid funeral plan in way that it helps you pay your funeral expenses in advance…most of the time with 100% coverage from the very first day.

 Once you have transferred ownership of your insurance policy to a funeral home, the cash value of your whole life insurance will not affect your Medicaid eligibility.
 The face value or death benefit amount will not be counted as assets when determining your eligibility because you no longer own it.